stephenajulu/aju.lu/content/pages/about.md

 I provide high-level technical consulting, systems architecture planning, and strategic direction for businesses looking to modernize their infrastructure or build new technical products.
 I audit your current systems and deliver actionable blueprints for operational excellence.

 **What do you mean by "Digital Sovereignty"?**
 Digital sovereignty is the operational independence of a business.
 Relying entirely on rented, proprietary cloud ecosystems creates vulnerability and vendor lock-in.
-I advocate for and deploy managed open-source infrastructure—giving you complete ownership over your data, your systems, and your operational future.
+I advocate for and deploy managed open-source infrastructure.
+Giving you complete ownership over your data, your systems, and your operational future.

 **Who is the ideal client for Julz Insight?**
-We partner with progressive African enterprises, forward-thinking SMEs, and operational leaders (CIOs, CTOs) who are ready to abandon fragmented legacy systems.
+We partner with progressive African enterprises, forward-thinking SMEs, and operational leaders (CIOs, CTOs) who are ready to abandon fragmented, proprietary, and/or legacy systems.
 Our clients value long-term stability, security, and the strategic advantage of unified open-source business infrastructure.

 **How do your personal consulting services relate to Julz Insight?**
 My personal advisory focuses on strategy, architecture blueprints, and high-level roadmaps.
 When a strategic plan requires hands-on engineering, server deployment, or active software implementation, I transition the execution to the infrastructure team at Julz Insight.